 Ultimately, Villiaume was successful with his marriage brokering business and he became one of the most celebrated marriage brokers in Paris by 1812.
 He also developed a marriage brokering monopoly in France and expanded his business beyond France’s borders.
 One historian summed up Villiaume’s amazing success stating:

 “[He achieved] his goal of becoming an imperial matchmaker.
 Parallel to Napoleon’s expansion and consolidation of his empire, the broker envisioned his bureau reaching beyond the borders of France to encompass an entire retinue of foreign customers.
 By 1818 he claimed to have clients from all corners of the world from Europe to Norther Africa to America.”

-Villiaume’s success at marriage brokering was also touted in 1829 by a Belfast paper that stated:
+Villiaume’s success at marriage brokering was also touted in 1829 by the Belfast Commercial Chronicle that stated:

 “M. Villiaume of Paris … has been most actively and successfully employed for the last four and twenty years; during which period so extensive have been the connexions which he has formed amongst all classes of society, that it is quite sufficient for him to know that a lady is of a marriageable age, and immediately she is proposed for and wedded, without the slightest external appearance of any intervention from the indefatigable agent of Hymen.
 In every country of the world he assures he has emissaries of the most insinuating address, attractive person, and polished manners; and in the course of his extended practice, he has been the means, in the hands of Providence, of uniting Americans with Europeans; English, Dutch, Swedes, Russians, Italians, Poles, and Germans, with persons of every nation and of every clime!”